robert-pierce/github_scoring_service/README.md

 # github_scoring_service

 The github_scoring_service is a service that will keep track of github activity and will assign a score to users of that repo based off the different events they trigger from their activity.

+At its heart, the github_scoring_service is a simple HTTP server that listens for events pushed by a Github webhook.
+Once received, an event is persisted in the database.

 Users can then query the github_scoring_service for information about the scores of certain users.

 See the API section below for a detailed overview of the API.

-At its heart, the github_scoring_service is a simple HTTP server that listens for events pushed by a Github webhook.
-The service will assign a point value to certain github events and then save specific event information to a datastore.

 ***
 ## Running